Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Case Study

 \subsection{Case study II - Impact of Correlated Forecast Errors}

-Case study 1 has shown the value of conductor health awareness.
-Case study 2 involves adding WP forecast errors.
+Case study I has shown the value of conductor health awareness.
+Case study II involves adding WP forecast errors to see the effects of correlated forecast errors.
 To handle wind generation forecast errors, a minimum reserve constraint of 5 GW (95\% VaR of 2022 WP forecast error) is enforced.